InspectCode Command-Line Tool

 --excludewill have higher priority.

-To specify multiple paths or wildcards, separate them with the semicolon or use the
+To specify multiple paths or wildcards, separate them with the semicolon

---include/--excludeparameters several times.
+--include/--excludeparameters multiple times.

 --severity (-s)— by default, InspectCode only reports issues with the severity level Suggestion and higher.
 This parameter lets you change the minimal reported severity level to